DQL Function Reference¶

 show_logging_label(names=['env', 'team'])

-• When Query API does not provide a show time range, some log show queries will fall back to the last 30-minute window for execution.
+show_<namespace>_indexsyntax (even though the execution layer has corresponding branches). - When Query API does not provide show time range, some log show queries fall back to the most recent 30-minute window for execution.

 The following examples only show typical column structure and sample rows; actual results are affected by tenant data, filtering conditions, time range, and LIMIT/OFFSET.